oowl logo

 Protocol signals

 Agents don't pass work through freeform chat.
-Every handoff is a named, structured block with required fields.
+Every handoff is a named structured block with required fields.
 That's what keeps the workflow machine-readable and stops agents from going off-script.

-dispatcher classify request ├─ trivial → dispatcher emits TRIVIAL_FIX_DISPATCHimplementer returns TASK_COMPLETE └─ substantial ├─ architect → PHASE_COMPLETE (phase: design) │ └─ if UI → designer returns PHASE_COMPLETE (phase: ui-spec) ├─ [ user approves design ] ├─ planner → PHASE_COMPLETE ├─ plan-reviewer → PLAN_APPROVED or PLAN_REJECTED → planner revises ├─ [ user approves plan ] ├─ builder → REQUEST_CONSULT (single) or REQUEST_CONSULT_BATCH (2-3, atomic) ├─ dispatcher dispatches implementers │ ├─ success → TASK_COMPLETE │ ├─ blocked → NEEDS_USER_INPUT │ ├─ sensitive → NEEDS_USER_INPUT │ └─ low-tier + sensitive → ESCALATION_REQUEST ├─ parallel dispatch fail → PARALLEL_DISPATCH_FAILED ├─ protected artifact missing → PROTECTED_ARTIFACT_MISSING → STOP ├─ reviewer → REVIEW_COMPLETE └─ escalation agent → ESCALATION_COMPLETE
+dispatcher classify request ├─ trivial → TRIVIAL_FIX_DISPATCH → implementer → TASK_COMPLETE └─ substantial ├─ dispatcher runs Git branch gate ├─ architect → PHASE_COMPLETE (phase: design) │ └─ if UI → designer → PHASE_COMPLETE (phase: ui-spec) ├─ [ user approves design ] ├─ planner → PHASE_COMPLETE ├─ plan-reviewer → PLAN_APPROVED | PLAN_REJECTED → planner revises ├─ [ user approves plan ] ├─ builder → REQUEST_CONSULT (single) | REQUEST_CONSULT_BATCH (2-3, atomic) ├─ dispatcher dispatches implementers │ ├─ success → TASK_COMPLETE │ ├─ blocked → NEEDS_USER_INPUT │ ├─ sensitive → NEEDS_USER_INPUT │ └─ low-tier + sensitive → ESCALATION_REQUEST ├─ parallel dispatch fail → PARALLEL_DISPATCH_FAILED ├─ protected artifact missing → PROTECTED_ARTIFACT_MISSING → STOP ├─ reviewer → REVIEW_COMPLETE ├─ dispatcher runs branch handoff if it created a feature branch └─ escalation agent → ESCALATION_COMPLETE

 TRIVIAL_FIX_DISPATCH (dispatcher → implementer)